wotta/satori/README.md

 - Run `php artisan satori:install`.
 This will prompt to create a new filament panel, initialize blueprint, and install prism or the openai package.
 - Provides instructions to start local development server

+## Additional information

+If you use Laravel Sail for your dev server locally I've included a custom `supervisord.conf` that automatically runs horizon on in the background.

 ## License

 The Satori starter kit is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).